 Warning: You exit via the Lego store.
 Cover the kids eyes or negotiate ahead of time how much you'll be spending.
 Consider yourself warned!

 You'll also find a small cafe onsite, though there are plenty of great restaurants right outside the doors, including Elevation Burger, a Cheesecake Factory, and Havana Central where kids can play the foosball tables while they wait for their tacos and chips.
 Need more playtime?
 Check out the Rockin Jump Ridge Hill indoor trampoline park and bounce house located right next door.

+Little ones can enjoy the Duplo pit!
 Photo by Rose Gordon Sala

 Tip: There's plenty of parking on offer at the mall.
 Use its North Otis parking garage, which is essentially attached to the Legoland building.
 Plus, the parking is cheap.
 Also, buy your tickets online ahead of time, and you can often save a few bucks on each ticket, as well as ensure admission on busy days.